 All completed with flying colors and received their graduation certificate and a rotary pin.
 Many thanks to Rotary club for funding this mission.

 This program began because I had lost many young friends to childbirth and know too many grandmothers raising their orphaned grandchildren.
 I showed the two year old son of Kiki (below) a photograph of his mother who died while giving birth to him.
 He had never seen her.
-He is now 5 years old and healthy, but still has no mom.
-In over 1,000 assisted deliveries we have now lost only five mothers, all died after evacuation to the hospital in Agadez and no child born alive.
+He is now 7 years old and healthy, living with his grandmother, but still has no mom.
+In over 1,200 assisted deliveries we have now lost only five mothers, all died after evacuation to the hospital in Agadez and no child born alive.
 Thanks to your help at our annual fundraiser–film Roadtrip Niger–we raised enough money to purchase a motorcycle ambulance for quicker evacuations–maybe some of those mom’s who died in hospital could have been saved it they’d gotten there quicker.